kevinscaria/InstructABSA/README.md

 The ATE models can be trained from scratch or alternatively can be used to run inference on your datasets directly.
 This can be done through CLI (check the [Scripts](https://github.com/kevinscaria/InstructABSA/tree/main/Scripts) folder) or by adapting your code similar to run_model.py.
 An example shell command to run inference on individual samples is shown below.

+A sample notebook for training and evluating ATE can be found [here](https://github.com/kevinscaria/InstructABSA/blob/main/ATE_Training_&_Inference.ipynb).

 To evaluate the ATE subtask on a single input using CLI run the following:
 ```shell
 python run_model.py -mode cli -task ate \